With a burst of fall color and frost on the pumpkins, the

 cut into thin strips

 1 teaspoon balsamic or red wine vinegar

 1 tablespoon olive oil

-1/4 cup orange juice — freshly squeezed or store bought
+1/4 cup orange juice — freshly squeezed or store

 1/2 teaspoon sugar